‘General Hospital’ Spoilers: Griffin Warns Anna, Sonny To Have A Columbian Lover, Valentin Is Nathan’s Father?

 — General Hospital (@GeneralHospital) April 25, 2017

 Spoilers reveal that Dr. Maddox is right about Anna’s situation.
-Anna will be in danger soon although it is still unknown what this danger could be.
+Anna will be in danger soon, although it is still unknown what this danger could be.
 There are rumors that Valentin or Nina could threaten her.
-Others believe it could be someone for WSB or it could be her twin sister Alex.
+Others believe it could be someone for WSB, or it could be her twin sister, Alex.

 PC’s New Hottie

 It has been confirmed that Sonny and Carly will push through with their divorce.
-General Hospital spoilers for May 2 revealed Sonny will meet someone new while going out for a drink.
+General Hospital spoilers for May 2 revealed Sonny would meet someone new while going out for a drink.
 This mysterious beauty has finally been named, and the PC mob boss’ love interest is going to be a Columbian beauty.

 The gorgeous brunette who was cast to play Sonny’s new flame in General Hospital is Kary Musa.
-Musa fits Sonny’s usual type and a younger woman will definitely spark Carly’s jealous streak.
+Musa fits Sonny’s usual type, and a younger woman will definitely spark Carly’s jealous streak.
 Since Musa will also play the role of a divorce attorney who represents Carly, the situation could turn out to be one big mess.
 Musa had an Instagram post at Prospect Park Studios where she mentioned playing a lawyer in the caption.
-The location is coincidentally the shooting location of General Hospital which is one clue that she is going to play Sonny’s lawyer lover.
+The location is coincidentally the shooting location of General Hospital, which is one clue that she is going to play Sonny’s lawyer lover.

 Playing a lawyer today and I felt great about it!!! #lovemywork #LA #latina #actress #inspiration #instagood #lalaland #love #light #blessed